-- CO1-Explain the Approaches to Human Development. - CO2-Explain the process of development with special focus on infancy childhood and adolescence Early Year Development. - -critically analyze developmental variations among children. - comprehend adolescence as a period of transition and threshold of adulthood. - -analyze different factors influencing child development. - CO3- Explain theAdolescence. - CO4- Explain theAdulthood. - CO5-Explain the Theoretical Approaches to Development.
+- CO1-Explain the Approaches to Human Development.

+- CO2-Explain the Early Year Development.

+- CO3- Explain the Adolescence.

+- CO4- Explain the Adulthood.

+- CO5-Explain the Theoretical Approaches to Development.

 UNIT 1: Approaches to Human Development

 - 1.1 Concept and definition of development, - 1.2 Difference between growth and development. - 1.3 Nature of development - 1.4 Principles of development, Factors influencing development. - 1.5 Domains of development: Physical, cognitive and linguistic development.